-Please take a look at the descriptions and links for each department below and sign up for a shift or three!
-We invite you to check back soon for more options.
+Please take a look at the descriptions and links for each department below and sign up for a shift or two!

-- Gate volunteers make sure that every participant has a ticket, and every car has a parking pass, in order for either to enter the event.
-You’ll be checking IDs against a list of valid tickets and passes, and giving wrist bands to people on the list.
-While you will be talking to humans, that doesn’t mean you have to be part of the Sunshine Squad– people going through Gate, while friendly, are usually focused on getting into the burn, so goal-focused burners should feel comfortable signing up for this role.
-The ticket and pass lists may be kept on a computer, but if you’re uncomfortable with using it, there will likely be another volunteer who is willing to be in charge of the list.
+- Gate volunteers make sure that every participant has a ticket, and every car has a car pass, in order to enter the event.
+You’ll be checking IDs against a list of valid tickets and passes and giving wrist bands to people on the list.
+While you will be talking to humans, that doesn’t mean you have to be part of the Sunshine Squad– people going through Gate, while friendly, are usually focused on getting into the Burn, so goal-focused burners should feel comfortable signing up for this role.
+The ticket and car pass lists may be kept on a computer, but if you’re uncomfortable with using it, there will likely be another volunteer who is willing to be in charge of the list.

-- Depending on how many people are entering the burn while you’re there, there’s a good chance you’ll be on your feet for a lot of your shift, so wear comfortable shoes.
-Gate usually has pretty good tree cover, and will likely have a pavilion for extra rain and sun protection.
-That being said, bring sunscreen and/or other appropriate protective gear to take care of yourself while on your shift.
-You can wear whatever you like, but please keep in mind that nudity is not permitted while at Gate.
+- Depending on how many people are entering the Burn while you’re there, there’s a good chance you’ll be on your feet for a lot of your shift, so wear comfortable shoes.
+You can wear whatever you like, but please keep in mind that nudity is not permitted while working the Gate.

 - There must be at least one person comfortable using a handheld radio to communicate with other departments while Gate is open.
 While this will likely be the shift lead, it does not have to be.
 Radio training can be provided; just let someone know you’re okay with using it but not sure how, and we’ll get someone to you who can show you how it works.